 (A) The board of elections shall provide for each precinct a polling place and provide adequate facilities at each polling place for conducting the election.
 The board shall provide a sufficient number of screened or curtained voting compartments to which electors may retire and conveniently mark their ballots, protected from the observation of others.
 Each voting compartment shall be provided at all times with writing implements, instructions how to vote, and other necessary conveniences for marking the ballot.
-The presiding judge shall ensure that the voting compartments at all times are adequately lighted and contain the necessary supplies.
+The voting location manager shall ensure that the voting compartments at all times are adequately lighted and contain the necessary supplies.
 The board shall utilize, in so far as practicable, rooms in public schools and other public buildings for polling places.
 Upon application of the board of elections, the authority which has the control of any building or grounds supported by taxation under the laws of this state, shall make available the necessary space therein for the purpose of holding elections and adequate space for the storage of voting machines, without charge for the use thereof.
 A reasonable sum may be paid for necessary janitorial service.
 When polling places are established in private buildings, the board may pay a reasonable rental therefor, and also the cost of liability insurance covering the premises when used for election purposes, or the board may purchase a single liability policy covering the board and the owners of the premises when used for election purposes.
 When removable buildings are supplied by the board, they shall be constructed under the contract let to the lowest and best bidder, and the board shall observe all ordinances and regulations then in force as to safety.
 The board shall remove all such buildings from streets and other public places within thirty days after an election, unless another election is to be held within ninety days.

 (1) Except as otherwise provided in this section, the board shall ensure all of the following:

 (a) That polling places are free of barriers that would impede ingress and egress of handicapped persons;